-All jokes aside, Prosecco is an affordable sparkling wine I can get behind.
-If you’re someone who has Champagne tastes on a beer budget, Prosecco is a sparkling wine you should get behind, too.
-There is SO much more to this wine than the bottomless mimosa bar at Sunday Brunch.
+Prosecco is an affordable sparkling wine I can get behind.
+If you’re someone who loves bubbles, then Prosecco is a sparkling wine you should get behind, too.
+There is so much more to this wine than the bottomless mimosa bar at Sunday Brunch.
+You just need to know how to find quality in this category.
 So, if you’ve been topping off your flute of Prosecco with O.J., think again, sister, and read on.

 A Deeper Dive into Italy’s Most Popular Sparkler

 Many tend to only associate Prosecco with affordable bubbles or a cheap alternative to Champagne.
 And yes, Prosecco is an affordable sparkling wine.
 For as little as $10-$15, there are many quality, entry-level bottles available.
 But there is so much more Prosecco to discover than that cheap bottle of bubbles you picked up from the liquor store on your way home.
 Let’s explore the history of these Italian bubbles, how you can up your Prosecco game, and what makes this delightful sparkling wine so affordable.

 Though there is a suburb in Trieste called Prosecco, counterintuitively that is not where the best of these Italian bubbles are produced.
 The best Prosecco is made in Veneto, Italy in the northeastern corner of the country.
 More specifically, it is produced in a region located about 100km from the Dolomites and 50 km from the Adriatic Sea called Valdobbiadene.
 Say that 3 times fast.
 No really, try it because my Italian boyfriend made me do it and it was hilarious.
 Emphasis on the double-b’s.